 - 6.4.4.1 Cryogenic fluids could cause any of the following safety problems: - a.
 Cryogenic burns to skin and eyes from the extreme cold.
 The difference in temperature between liquid nitrogen and your hand is about the same as the difference between a 400°F oven and your hand. - b.
 Skin stuck to cold surfaces. - c.
 Over-pressurization and rupture of a pressure system or vessel-when cryogenic fluids try to vaporize due to heating from the surroundings, they can increase the pressure 700 to 1,000 times. - d.
-Asphyxiation. - e.
+Asphyxiation, primarily through the displacement of oxygen from the atmosphere. - e.
 Upper respiratory irritation from breathing cold vapors. - f.
 Fire and explosion. - g.
 Leaks, sprays, or spills contacting nearby equipment and causing structural failures due to excessive thermal stresses within the materials.